lookfwd/archkata/README.md

 ![](images/High-Level-Components.png)

 The architecture is obviously very customer-centric.
 The customer interacts with Farmacy Food through well designed touch-points.
-Those are:
+Those are the:

 * Cross-platform web and mobile apps
-* The smart fridge
 * Point of Sales Devices on stores
 * Smart Fridges also on stores
 * Web Campaigns that educate and engage

 The kitchen is already familiar and satisfied with their ChefTec solution.
 As long as an API integration solution is found, ChefTec can integrate with the rest of the system.
-Otherwise Import/export and manual operations will be required.
-In that case, as the startup scales, it’s likely that this will become a friction point that will make ChefTec obsolete.
+Their [backup mechanism](https://www.cheftec.com/backup) can be another way to export data.
+If these don't work, import/export and manual operations will be required.
+As the startup scales, it’s likely that this will become a friction point that will make Farmacy Food investigate ChefTec alternatives.

-Management Oversees operations with emphasis on Marketing and Analytics.
+Management oversees operations with emphasis on Marketing and Analytics.
 This is to be expected for a startup in growth mode.
 On the other hand, back-end operations are automated to a great extent and don’t require management involvement.

 QuickBooks takes care of accounting and payroll.
 It is integrated with ChefTec and the Toast PoS.
 The online payments must also be integrated with QuickBooks by using the [relevant app](https://quickbooks.intuit.com/app/apps/appdetails/?shortName=stripe&).